crmartella/WorldHappinessReportMSUBootcamp/README.md

 2. Based on our findings, we selected other variables to run additional models to study correlations further.

-3. We used those selected variables to predict how much of an impact those variables have on the outcome with a goal of increasing a particular region's happiness score.
+3. We used those selected variables to predict how much of an impact those variables have on the outcome.

 4. What would life be like with and without the economic crash of 2008 and 2009 and the COVID-19 pandemic of 2020 and 2021?
 ## **Data Overview**